The typical interpretation of the white horse is that it represents the Antichrist, but it does not!

-I watched as the Lamb opened the first of the seven seals.
-Then I heard one of the four living creatures say in a voice like thunder, “Come!”
-2 I looked, and there before me was a white horse!
-Its rider held a bow, and he was given a crown, and he rode out as a conqueror bent on conquest.
+I saw when the Lamb opened one of the seals.
+Then I heard one of the four living creatures saying, with voice like thunder, “Come and see.”
+2 And I looked, and there before me was a white horse.
+He who sat on it had a bow.
+And a crown was given to him, and he went forth conquering that he might overcome.
 (Revelation 6:1-2)

-The NKJV translation says, “a crown was given to him, and he went out conquering and to conquer.”
+The NKJV says, “a crown was given to him, and he went out conquering and to conquer.”
 There are three different interpretations of this rider.

 One long-established interpretation understands this of the victorious progress of the gospel, the rider on the white horse being Christ, as in 19:11. (p.
 1607)